The Shed Registry

 LL51 milestone deadlines:

 Building managers installing new sheds should select contractors with strong permit closure histories.
-The Queens contractor directory provides permit volume and activity data for firms operating in the borough.
+The Queens contractor registry provides permit volume and activity data for firms operating in the borough.

 Frequently Asked Questions